 - Check out Woodpecker to set up a customized cold email campaign with automated follow-ups.

 6 Resources that helped us learn how to build a contact base for cold emailing

 - and how to reach out to them

 – that’s a good post to start from.
 That’s one of the first resources I bumped into when we were starting our work on Woodpecker, and it helped me an awful lot.

-What I love about Bryan’s posts is the totally practical approach.
-He actualy leads you step by step through the whole process, shows you examples as well as the tools he used.
+What I love about Bryan’s posts is a totally practical approach.
+He actually leads you step by step through the whole process, shows you examples as well as the tools he used.

 by Peter O’Donoghue

 Peter shares his 4-part free video course on how to generate B2B leads and connect with decision makers through cold emails.
 Part 2, which I’m featuring here, focuses in detail on how to collect prospects’ data based on trigger alerts.